 Share Experience of virtual wards or urgent community response services on FacebookShare Experience of virtual wards or urgent community response services on TwitterShare Experience of virtual wards or urgent community response services on LinkedinEmail Experience of virtual wards or urgent community response services link

-If you have experience of community-based care through an urgent community response team or virtual ward and are interested to be involved and attend one of focus group to take place in January 2026, please complete this short form and we will send you more details.
+If you have experience of community-based care through an urgent community response team or virtual ward and are interested to be involved and attend one of focus group to take place in February or March 2026, please complete this short form and we will send you more details.

 Share Sign up to help us developing co-ordinated community-based care services to support people from being in hospital on FacebookShare Sign up to help us developing co-ordinated community-based care services to support people from being in hospital on TwitterShare Sign up to help us developing co-ordinated community-based care services to support people from being in hospital on LinkedinEmail Sign up to help us developing co-ordinated community-based care services to support people from being in hospital link